gecio/gecio.github.io/docs/_imke/accessmanagement/usingrbac/index.en.md

 ## Provide users with their kubeconfig

-Once you assigned the user a cluster- oder namespace-wide role, you can provide him/her with a link to download the kubeconfig.
+Once you assigned the user a cluster- oder namespace-wide role, you can provide him/her with a link to download the `kubeconfig`.

 To do so, hit the `Share kubeconfig` button on the top of the Dashboard: